-Here how to find the Windows version through the Settings app.
+Here is how to find the Windows version through the Settings app.

 - Click on the start menu then select settings,

-- Click system than in the left pane click about,
+- Click system then in the left pane click about,

 - Here you will Find Device specifications and Windows specifications in the right box.